PelionIoT/mbed-os-example-pelion-psoc64/README.md

 - If the provisioning process fails
     - Ensure that jumper J26 is off for the first-time provisioning, then back on for provisioning thereafter.
     - If the provisioning process fails before completion, you may encounter problems when trying it again.
-If this occurs, try adding the **--erase-boot** option to the _cysecurtools_ command.
+If this occurs, try adding the **--erase-boot** option to the _cysecuretools_ command.

 - If the application fails to build in Mbed Studio
-    - Double check that the build target CYTFM_064B0S2_4343W is set correctly.
+    - Double check that the build target **CYTFM_064B0S2_4343W** is set correctly.
     - Make sure that you **do not** update the libaries.
     - Ensure there are no formatting errors in mbed_app.json